-Make appropriate provision to overcome all barriers to learning and ensure pupils with SEN have full access to the National Curriculum.
-This will be co-ordinated by the SENCO and Headteacher and will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and all pupils' needs are catered for.
+Make appropriate provision to overcome all barriers to learning and ensure pupils with SEN have full access to the National Curriculum or a curriculum appropriate to their ability.
+This will be coordinated by the SENCO and Headteacher and will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and all pupils' needs are catered for.